-Developed by the Center Virchow-Villermé and La Sorbonne, the Paris's case study seeks to investigate the role played by women in civil society organisations in Paris that are active on climate change.
+Developed by the Center Virchow-Villermé and La Sorbonne and supported by Michelin Foundation, the Paris's case study seeks to investigate the role played by women in civil society organisations in Paris that are active on climate change.
 The case study asks: are grassroots organisations more engaged on climate issues when they are led by women?
 Which types of actions do women engage in?
 What drives women to engage in community leadership?

 Paris Climate Action Plan